1Mangesh1/resume4/README.md

 1. Check the troubleshooting section above
 2. Review the server logs for detailed error information
+3. Check browser console for client-side errors
-3. Create an issue with detailed steps to reproduce the problem
+4. Create an issue with detailed steps to reproduce the problem

+### Getting Help

+- **Documentation**: This README covers all features
+- **Issues**: Use GitHub issues for bug reports
+- **Discussions**: Use GitHub discussions for questions
+- **Email**: Contact for urgent production issues

 ---

-**Made with ❤️ using Google Gemini AI**
+**Made with ❤️ using Google Gemini AI and modern web technologies**

+*Transform your resume with AI-powered analysis and professional LaTeX generation*